-Because our facility includes a clinical setting that mirrors a community dental practice, you'll have a hands-on opportunity to practice skills taught in the classroom.
+Our facility includes a clinical setting that mirrors a community dental practice, so you'll have a hands-on opportunity to practice skills taught in the classroom.
 Classes are taught by

-Ready to take the first step toward your new career?
+Ready to take your first step toward a career in dental hygiene?